If you are a member (Alberta CPAs, CAs, CMAs or CGAs), please login with your CPA login information.

 If you are not an ICAA member, registered PAF or PSP, please click here to create an account.

 Forgot your password?

 Advanced Search Filters

-The Institute of Chartered Accountants of Alberta (ICAA), formed in 1910, is the body that regulates the CA profession in Alberta.
-The Institute operates under provincial legislation, the Regulated Accounting Profession Act, the purpose of which is to protect the public; protect the integrity of the accounting profession; promote and increase the competence of registrants; and regulate the conduct of registrants.
+The Institute of Chartered Accountants of Alberta (ICAA), formed in 1910, was the body that regulated the CA profession in Alberta.
+The Institute operated under provincial legislation, the Regulated Accounting Profession Act, the purpose of which was to protect the public; protect the integrity of the accounting profession; promote and increase the competence of registrants; and regulate the conduct of registrants.

 The highest priority for the Institute was to protect the public interest.
 It did this by:

-The Institute’s registrants include approximately 10,100 Chartered Accountants, 2,100 CA students, 875 public accounting firms, and 1,800 professional corporations.
-Its offices are located in Edmonton.
+The Institute’s registrants included approximately 10,100 Chartered Accountants, 2,100 CA students, 875 public accounting firms, and 1,800 professional corporations.
+Its office was located in Edmonton.

-Recognized worldwide, the CA (Chartered Accountant) designation represents financial expertise, strategic thinking, business insight and leadership.
+Recognized worldwide, the CA (Chartered Accountant) designation represented financial expertise, strategic thinking, business insight and leadership.
 As highly valued professionals, CAs are leaders in all segments of the Canadian marketplace.

 The majority of CAs work in the corporate world—private and public—developing and evaluating their company’s financial and business policies, managing and directing departments, and contributing, in many other ways, their skills and expertise to overall success.